 Once the freelancer submits the invoice, companies make payments via channel feasible to both.

-Note: In case your area of work requires you to make additional expenses like frequent travels for client meetings or any other expenses, make sure you sort that out before you agree to the assignment because claims are usually less straightforward.
+Note: If your work area requires you to make additional expenses like frequent travels for client meetings or any other expenses, make sure you sort that out before you agree to the assignment because claims are usually less straightforward.
 Work out a system with your clients and make sure you add all costs in your service & take a claim for the same.

-Unlike what many believe, freelancers' income are not exempted from tax, and it is no different for the Singaporean freelancers.
+Unlike many beliefs, freelancers' income is not exempted from tax, and it is no different for Singaporean freelancers.
 If the income exceeds S$22000 in a year, freelancers need to pay taxes to IRAS.
 However, tax rates may vary depending on your tax residency.
-Check out IRAS notice here.
+Check out the IRAS notice here.

 If you have stayed for more than 183 days in Singapore and worked for all those days, you become a tax resident wherein you are taxed based on the progressive tax rate of 2% to 22% depending on how much you earn.

-Non-residents are usually taxed a flat withholding tax rate, which varies depending on their type of income.
-For freelancers that are working on professional jobs (trainers, consultants, and coaches), 15% of their gross income or 22% of their net income will go to tax.
+Non-residents have usually taxed a flat withholding tax rate, which varies depending on their type of income.
+For freelancers working on professional jobs (trainers, consultants, and coaches), 15% of their gross income or 22% of their net income will tax.

 Earnings from investments, pension, royalty, supplementary retirement scheme, and NSman are also subject to tax payments.